Pengo0o/Pengo0o.github.io/_posts/2021-08-20-Python-EventHub-ADX-Ingest.md

 ![](/assets/img/20210820/adxcreatemapping.png)

->For the creation of the mapping as well as the tablename in which data should be ingested, take a note about the custom event properties we send with each event!
+For the creation of the mapping as well as the tablename in which data should be ingested, take a note about the custom event properties we send with each event!
+{: .alert .alert-warning}

 ## creation of a ingestionbatching policy (optional)